After a long week at work, the weekend is finally here; this week has been more stressful than previous weeks.

 What is a Geographic Tongue?

-- Fibromyalgia – syndrome that affects muscles and soft tissue.
-Causing muscle pain, fatigue, sleep problems and pain in tender points.
+- Fibromyalgia – a syndrome that affects muscles and soft tissue.
+Causing muscle pain, fatigue, sleep problems, and pain in tender points.

 - Toxins – poisonous substances produced within living cells or organisms.

 - Stress – is an organism’s response to an environmental condition.
 Consider a positive or negative condition that can have an impact on a person's mental and physical health.

 - Genetics – Family history is associated with this disease.